The Museum of Islay Life

 One important result of the establishment of the Museum was that, with the agreement of the local landowners, finds from archaeological excavations on Islay are now deposited in the Museum, instead of, as in the past, taken off the island.
 Sadly, artefacts from excavations made prior to this have been widely dispersed away from Islay.
 The existence of the Museum, and the maintenance therein of the correct environmental conditions, should ensure that all future discoveries in Islay will be kept on the island, where they rightfully belong.

-Opening and admission: The Museum is open Monday to Saturday from Easter to the end of September.
-A small sales area is available with interesting pamphlets and books about Islay’s rich and interesting history.
+Opening and admission: In 2014 the Museum is open Monday to Friday, from 31st March to the 26th September.
+A small sales area is available with interesting pamphlets and books about Islay's rich and interesting history.

 A small entrance charge is made, with concessions for pensioners, students and families.
 Prices for 2006 are: Adult £3.00, Concession £2.00, Child £1.00 and family (2 adults 2 children) £6.00.
 Annual Membership is £5.00., giving free entry to the Museum and two or three newsletters a year.

 Port Charlotte, Isle of Islay, PA48 7UA